Early Psychosis Intervention Network (EPINET)

 What is EPINET?

-Launched in 2019, the initiative continues to expand its reach, and now has eight regional hubs in 17 states with more than 100 clinics that provide Coordinated Specialty Care (CSC), a multi-component treatment for early psychosis.
+Launched in 2019, the initiative continues to expand its reach and now has eight regional hubs in 17 states with more than 100 clinics that provide coordinated specialty care (CSC).

 Why is EPINET a priority for NIMH?